Hi there, Dads.

 Unfortunately, you dads are usually excluded from that world, despite your powerful presence in our lives.
 We moms talk a lot with one another about what our husbands do well and what we wish they would do more, but you’re not always privy to that info.
 And that sucks, frankly, for us and for you.

-So I’m gonna to do you a solid here, dads.
-If you ever wonder what your mother’s children really needs from you, here it is:
+So I’m gonna do you a solid here, dads.
+If you ever wonder what your children’s mother really needs from you, here it is:

 Give her time away.